Key Facts & Figures

 An overpass leads directly from the ferry terminal to the motorway A19/A20.

-The roro terminal with four berths and the terminal for combined cargo traffic in the immediate vicinity, the port offers the best handling conditions for both liner and tramp shipping.
+The ro-ro terminal with four berths and the terminal for intermodal traffic in immediate vicinity offer the best handling conditions for both liner and tramp shipping.

-Thus the share of wheeled cargo in the total handling at Rostock Overseas port was 61 percent last year.
+Thus the share of wheeled cargo in the total handling at Rostock Overseas port was 55 percent in 2024.
+This is also an indicator for the well-balanced business model and thus for the efficiency of the multi-purpose port.

 Upgrading and New Construction